Skip to main content

 Drug toxicity continues to be the leading cause of death in B.C. for people aged 10 to 59.

-Men and boys accounted for 77 per cent of the unregulated drug deaths recorded last month, while women and girls made up 26 per cent.
-The rate of death among females is up 60 per cent from four years ago, according to the release.
+Men and boys accounted for 77 per cent of the unregulated drug deaths recorded last month.
+In the first nine months of 2024, women and girls have accounted for 26 per cent of the toxic drug deaths in B.C., marking a 60 per cent increase from four years ago, according to the release.

 Vancouver, Surrey and Greater Victoria saw the highest numbers of drug deaths in September, with 45 deaths, 19 deaths and 16 deaths, respectively, according to the data.